loic425/PagerfantaBundle/UPGRADE-3.0.md

 ## Removed Features

 - Removed the translated view classes, use the Twig view instead (note, the default Twig templates use translations for the Previous and Next messages)
+- Removed the `RouteGeneratorFactoryInterface` and `RouteGeneratorInterface` from the bundle in favor of the interfaces from the base Pagerfanta package